 After a lot of screen time, you can still get a feel of Australia while resting your eyes.
 Curling up with a good book will take you places without the blue light.
 Travel back in time with In a Sunburned Country which tells the story of the author Bill Bryson in the land down under during the 1990s.
 Tracks by Robyn Davidson is an inspiring tale of how one woman and her camels trekked across the desert from Alice Springs to the West Coast in the 1970s while National Geographic photographer Rick Smolan followed along, capturing images for the series of articles that would later lead to the writing of this novel.

 Discover Australian Humor

 When you travel to a new country, part of the experience is the people.
 You’d get a good grasp at the Aussie spirit and humour through the videos in the Bin Isolation Outing group which has more than one million members and counting.
 The photos of silly outfits and shenanigans caught on video will more likely be more effective in making people want to plan a trip down under than anything else on this list.
 Just head over to FaceBook to see the hilarious videos and learn how Australians have been amusing themselves or even just when you need a good laugh.
-In these crazy times, the videos will remind everyone that a sense of humour is important and will keep us all sane.
+In these crazy times, the videos will remind everyone that a sense of humor is important and will keep us all sane.

 May these suggestions help keep you entertained or distracted, depending on what you need for the day.
 But in the future, you may find them handy as you plan an Australian getaway and try figuring out the best spots to go to and how to organize your trip to maximize your time in the country.
-Especially those 3D virtual tours that allow you to really get a close look at the attractions the country has to offer.
+Especially those Matterport 3D virtual tours that allow you to really get a close look at the attractions the country has to offer.
 For now, enjoy this list, travel virtually, and stay comfortable and safe in your home.